OLED: Thin-film transistor backplanes

 For a high resolution display like a TV, a thin-film transistor (TFT) backplane is necessary to drive the pixels correctly.
 As of 2019, low-temperature polycrystalline silicon (LTPS) – TFT is widely used for commercial AMOLED displays due to its superior current handling capacity over amorphous silicon (a-Si) TFTs.
 LTPS-TFT has variation of the performance in a display, so various compensation circuits have been reported.
 Due to the size limitation of the excimer laser used for LTPS, the AMOLED size was limited.
 To cope with the hurdle related to the panel size, amorphous-silicon/microcrystalline-silicon backplanes have been reported with large display prototype demonstrations.
 An indium gallium zinc oxide (IGZO) backplane can also be used.
-Large OLED displays usually use AOS (amporphous oxide semiconductor) TFT transistors instead, also called oxide TFTs and these are usually based on IGZO.
+Large OLED displays usually use AOS (amorphous oxide semiconductor) TFT transistors instead, also called oxide TFTs and these are usually based on IGZO.

 Many AMOLED displays use LTPO TFT transistors.
 These transistors offer stability at low refresh rates, and variable refresh rates, which allows for power saving displays that do not show visual artifacts.

 Advantages

-The different manufacturing process of OLEDs has several advantages over flat panel displays made with LCD technology.
+The different manufacturing process of OLEDs has several advantages over flat-panel displays made with LCD technology.